BofA Securities lifts MP Materials Corp. [MP] price estimate. Who else is bullish?

 >> 7 Top Picks for the Post-Pandemic Economy <<

-There are presently around $6,011 million, or 67.80% of MP stock, in the hands of institutional investors.
-The top three institutional holders of MP stocks are: JHL CAPITAL GROUP LLC with ownership of 41,927,064, which is approximately -5.162% of the company’s market cap and around 0.40% of the total institutional ownership; QVT FINANCIAL LP, holding 20,128,393 shares of the stock with an approximate value of $1.01 billion in MP stocks shares; and VANGUARD GROUP INC, currently with $432.44 million in MP stock with ownership of nearly 13.429% of the company’s market capitalization.
+There are presently around $5,897 million, or 69.50% of MP stock, in the hands of institutional investors.
+The top three institutional holders of MP stocks are: JHL CAPITAL GROUP LLC with ownership of 41,927,064, which is approximately -5.162% of the company’s market cap and around 0.40% of the total institutional ownership; QVT FINANCIAL LP, holding 20,128,393 shares of the stock with an approximate value of $995.15 million in MP stocks shares; and VANGUARD GROUP INC, currently with $424.2 million in MP stock with ownership of nearly 13.429% of the company’s market capitalization.